Bachelor of Arts in Development Economics: Career Path

 • Environmental Economics: covers the economic analysis of environmental issues, including pollution, natural resource depletion, and climate change.

-• Gender and Development: covers the role of gender in economic development, including the impact of gender disparities on economic outcomes and policies to promote gender equality.
+• Gender and Development: covers the role of gender in economic development, including the impact of gender disparities on financial outcomes and policies to promote gender equality.

-In addition, some institutions may also offer fieldwork opportunities such as internships, field studies, and study abroad programs.
+Some institutions may also offer fieldwork opportunities, such as internships, field studies, and study abroad programs.

 Objectives, Goals, and Vision